Gold is considered a safe haven for investors during turbulent times. What is the highest price for gold so far?

 Highest price for gold: How is gold traded?

 Before discovering what the highest gold price ever was, it’s worth looking at how the precious metal is traded.
-Knowing the mechanics behind historical gold prices in terms of how the metal changes hands can be useful in understanding why and how its price changes.
+Knowing the mechanics behind gold's historical moves can help illuminate why and how its price changes.

-Gold bullion is traded in dollars and cents per ounce, with activity taking place worldwide at all hours, resulting in a live price.
+Gold bullion is traded in dollars and cents per ounce, with activity taking place worldwide at all hours, resulting in a live price for the metal.
 Investors trade gold in major commodities markets such as New York, London, Tokyo and Hong Kong.
 London is seen as the center of physical precious metals trading, including for silver.
 The COMEX division of the New York Mercantile Exchange is home to most paper trading.

 There are many popular ways to invest in gold.
 The first is through purchasing gold bullion products such as bullion bars, bullion coins and rounds.
 Physical gold is sold on the spot market, meaning that buyers pay a specific price per ounce for the metal and then have it delivered.
 In some parts of the world, such as India, buying gold in the form of jewelry is the largest and most traditional route to investing in gold.